prunepytest/prunepytest/README.md

       for large distributed test runs.
     * testmon does not offer meaningful validation of its test selection logic, whereas prunepytest takes validation seriously, and has a comprehensive test suite.

-  - **Is this compatible with [xdist](https://pytest-xdist.readthedocs.io/)?**
-  Yes!
-  The pytest plugin will automatically detect whether xdist is being used, and make necessary adjustments to avoid redundant import graph computation, and ensure continued correctness of test-time validation.
-  NB: this has only been tested with `pytest-xdist==3.6.1`

-  - **What about `<other pytest plugin>`?**
-  While there is no a-priori expectation of incompatibility, it is not practical to test interactions with all popular pytest plugins.
-Feel free to report any issue.

   - **What's this weird [license](LICENSE) about?**